spectrocloud/librarium/docs/docs-content/vertex/system-management/account-management/manage-system-accounts.md

 4. Click **Password Reset Link**.

 5. A message containing the password reset link appears.
-The message contains a password reset URL that you can share with the user to reset their password.
-The user will be prompted to set a new password upon visiting the URL.
+The message includes a password reset URL that you can share with the user to reset their password.
+Upon visiting the URL, the user will be prompted to set a new password.

    :::warning

    The password reset URL is valid for 24 hours.
-If the user does not reset their password within 24 hours, you will need to generate a new password reset link.
+If the user does not reset their password within 24 hours, you must generate a new password reset link.
+The current password will remain unchanged until the user sets a new password

    :::